jefferyjob/deployments/README.md

 **Tips:**
 - It is recommended to download the stable version of the script through a specific version tag to ensure compatibility and stability.
-- If you are running on a domestic server, it is recommended to use a [domestic mirror](https://gitee.com/jefferyjob/deployments) to increase download speed.
+- If your server is located in China, we recommend using [Mirror Acceleration](https://gitee.com/jefferyjob/deployments) to improve download speed.

 #### Parameters